kohara321/yodelr/README.md

 Use Active Record to interact with a database.
 Have at least two models with a one-to-many relationship.
-At a minimum, set up the following API routes in Sinatra: create and read actions for both models full CRUD capability for one of the models
+At a minimum, set up the following API routes with ActiveRecord: create and read actions for both models full CRUD capability for one of the models
 Build a separate React frontend application that interacts with the API to perform CRUD actions.